Moniyaks/escrow-service/readme.md

 - Funds are locked in escrow until conditions are met.
 - Dispute resolution mechanism involving a trusted arbitrator.
 - Refund mechanism in case of non-performance.
-- Use cases: freelance jobs, real estate transactions, marketplace payments.
+- Use cases: freelance jobs, real estate transactions, marketplace payments..

 ---